 100 Free Spins

 The state of Maryland has several retail casinos.
-The parent company of BetMGM might open an online casino if the casino market expands online.
+The parent company of BetMGM Maryland sports betting site might open an online casino if the casino market expands online.

-Online poker is not legal in Maryland.
+Online poker for real money is not legal in Maryland.
 You can participate in poker games at four of the state’s casinos.
 Private poker tournaments are also legal and the World Poker Tour stops annually in MD.
-For Maryland players looking to play online, social sweepstakes casinos like Global Poker are the only option.
+For Maryland players looking to play online, social sweepstakes casinos like Global Poker are the only option, as we don’t recommend offshore sites.

 Available Casino Games

 The six casinos in Maryland offer a number of gambling options on their casino floor.
-When the state legalizes online casinos, slot machines and table games like blackjack will be available through casino apps for Maryland residents.
+When the state legalizes online casinos, slot machines as well as live and electronic table games like blackjack will be available through casino apps for Maryland residents.

 Slots (Video Lottery Terminals or VLTs)